^

 • a course of general massage or massage of the collar zone and back.

-In the process of collecting anamnesis, contraindications to operations that can be divided into absolute and relative can be found.
-Ignoring contraindications, can lead to deterioration of skin repair processes, prolonged inflammation, deepening and widening of the skin destruction zone and the appearance of pathological scars.
-When collecting an anamnesis, it is necessary to pay attention to the presence of herpetic infection.
-When preparing a patient for a face dermabrasion and having a history of Herpes Labialis, it is necessary to prescribe a preventive course for him with one of the antiviral drugs (zovirax, acyclovir, panavir, etc.) in tableted forms.
+During the anamnesis collection, contraindications to operations may be detected, which are divided into absolute and relative.
+Ignoring contraindications may lead to deterioration of skin reparation processes, prolonged inflammation, deepening and expansion of the skin destruction zone and the appearance of pathological scars.
+When collecting anamnesis, it is necessary to pay attention to the presence of herpes infection.
+When preparing a patient for facial dermabrasion and having a history of Herpes Labialis, it is necessary to prescribe him a preventive course of one of the antiviral drugs (zovirax, acyclovir, panavir, etc.) in tablet form.
 For example, zovirax per course - 200 mg 5 times a day for 5 days.

-In case of an unclear allergic history, it is recommended to prescribe one of the antihistamines before the operation for a week.
+If the allergy history is unclear, it is recommended to prescribe one of the antihistamines for a week before the operation.

 Absolute contraindications.